Qovery/documentation/website/docs/using-qovery/configuration/helm.md

 <Alert type="info">

-To integrate your helm with Qovery, additional labels/annotations will be applied to the Kubernetes objects deployed by your helm.
+To let you access every Qovery functionality, additional Qovery labels and annotations are automatically injected in some of the Kubernetes objects deployed within your helm.

 </Alert>